Bloxdy/code-api/Callbacks.md

 > [!WARNING]
 > Callback `onPlayerToggledShopMenu` has been removed.
 >
-> Please check your codes for this callback
+> Please check your codes for this Callback

 You can use `api.setCallbackValueFallback("callbackName", defaultValue)` to set a default value to be returned by your callback code if it throws an error.